-Method Drawbacks or limitations Literature Arbitrary or unclear choice of the typical day or period Can lead to very specific sizing for the ESS, which may be an over- or underestimation for other days.
-[192], [196]- [198], [203] Aggregation of high-resolution data into low-resolution data Loss of high-frequency components, which can impact the sizing outcome.
+Method Drawbacks or limitations Literature Arbitrary or unclear choice of the typical day or period Aggregation of high- resolution data into low- resolution data Loss of high-frequency components, which can impact the sizing outcome.
 [199] Use of clustering techniques Requirement to specify beforehand the number of clusters.
 Power profiles in one cluster are not necessarily similar.
 Clusters with power profiles that are not frequent.
 [194], [200]- [202]